harmony-ac/harmony-code/packages/harmonyc/src/syntax.test.md

 ## Responses

+Responses are specified with `=>` after the action.

-- there is only response => step with one response
+- there is only a response => step with one response and empty action
   ```markdown
   - => logged out
   ```